fidi665/hello-world/README.md

 # hello-world
-my first steps with github
+My first steps with GitHub

+v0.1  : corrected some typos